tagae/dotfiles/README.md

 corresponding symlink in your home directory.

-You can safely import dotfiles even if your `~/.dotfile` repository has uncommitted changes, since the command `dotfiles-import` stashes away those changes before doing its job, and restores the changes once finished.
+You can safely import dotfiles even if your `~/.dotfile` repository has uncommitted changes, since `dotfiles-import` stashes away those changes before doing its job, and restores the changes once finished.

 Platfrom-Specific Dotfiles